solspace/craft-freeform/packages/plugin/src/Integrations/AI/OpenAI/README.md

-# OpenAI Integration
+# OpenAI

-This integration allows you to use OpenAI's AI models for processing form submissions.
+This integration allows you to use [OpenAI](https://openai.com)'s AI models for processing in form submissions.

+Once you enable and configure an AI integration, various AI functionality becomes available in Freeform, including the AI field type.
+Use it to provide a system prompt with instructions for how the model should process submission data (e.g., categorization, summarization, sentiment analysis, content generation).
+Specify the exact output format you need.

-## Setup
+## Setup Instructions

-1. Get your API key from [OpenAI](https://platform.openai.com/api-keys)
+### 1. Create & get API Key from OpenAI

+Visit your [account settings area](https://platform.openai.com/api-keys) on the OpenAI site to get your API key.

-2. Configure the integration with your API key
+### 2. Configure the Integration

+- Copy and paste your API key into the integration in Freeform.
-3. Select the model you want to use (default is `gpt-5.4-nano`)
+- Select the AI model you want to use.
+The default is `gpt-5.4-nano`.
-4. Configure max tokens, and cache settings
+  - When choosing a model, consider that AI processing can potentially hold up form submission processing for the user submitting the form, so try to choose a more light-weight model.
+- Configure the Max Tokens setting.
+This can be overrided per form.
+- Click the **Save** button.

-### Recommended Models
+#### Recommended Models

 - ⚡ `gpt-5.4-nano` — fast + cheap
   - High-volume, simple tasks